phillycheese15/tableau-challenage-18.6/README.md

 5.Based on your work from the previous question: for the Dimension of Region and the Measure of Count of Investors, which is the leading region?

-here are the questions to my tableau challenage
+Here are the questions to my tableau challenage